 For Mid-Level Diverse Television Writers

-- Qualified WGAW members were invited to submit their work in one of five diversity categories: minority writers; writers with disabilities; women writers; writers age 55 and over; and LGBT writers.
+Qualified WGAW members were invited to submit their work in one of five diversity categories: minority writers; writers with disabilities; women writers; writers age 55 and over; and gay and lesbian writers.

-The Diversity department welcomes any suggestions for improvements to the TV Writer Access Project and we are happy to answer any questions.
-Please contact us at: Diversity.
+The WGAW Diversity department welcomes any suggestions for improvements to the TV Writer Access Project in the future – you can contact us at: Diversity.